DanieleDeSensi/peafowl/README.md

 + ```dpi_terminate(state)```: used to terminate the framework.

-For the other API calls (e.g. for stateless mode or to enable/disable protocol inspectors or to enable/disable TCP stream reassembly and IP defragmentation please refer to the documentation in ["api.h"](api.h)).
+For other API calls (e.g. to enable/disable protocol inspectors or to enable/disable TCP stream reassembly and IP defragmentation please refer to the documentation in ["src/api.h"](src/api.h)).

 Demo application
 ---------------------------------------------------------------------------------------------------------------------